-In sum, on this point, if the LMS-M spectrum is not available all of the time for the essential multilateration technique noted above that is needed for terrestrial location in the majority of the nation's highway corridors and territory (AoA with ToA, as described), then the interruptions in timing will add burdensome complexities to this system, since both the mobile and the fixed stations must precisely and identically block out such times.
-This will also use up spectrum, since this coordinated blockage must involve the fixed network regularly updating the
+In sum, on this issue, if the LMS-M spectrum is not available all of the time for the essential multilateration technique noted above that is needed for terrestrial location in the majority of the nation's highway corridors and territory (AoA with ToA, as described), then the interruptions in timing will add burdensome complexities to this system, since both the mobile and the fixed stations must precisely and identically block out such times.
+This will also use up spectrum, since this coordinated blockage must involve the fixed network regularly updating the timing at all mobile stations.
+And as noted above, the loss of capacity is the other major problem posed by the loss of full use of time.